Mercer County Wrongful Death Lawyer

 Mercer County Wrongful Death Statute of Limitation

 Civil causes of action including wrongful death claims have time limits for filing the matter.
 These limits are known as Statutes of Limitation.
 As a general rule, New Jersey has a two year statute of limitation for wrongful death cases.
 This means beneficiaries have exactly two years from the date of the loss to file suit in the Superior Court of New Jersey or Federal District Court for New Jersey.
 There may be exceptions if the cause of death is not readily known but most cases will be dismissed if not filed within two years.
 However, it is never a good idea to wait the full two years before hiring a lawyer.
 Conducting an early, full investigation of the cause of death before evidence is lost or destroyed could be the difference between winning or losing your case.
 I handle cases throughout Mercer County including areas such as Trenton, Ewing Township and Hamilton Township.

-You may call me Toll-Free at 855-Joe-Legal for a Free Consultation offering my over 25 years of experience as a 2nd Generation Trial Lawyer.
+You may call or text me at 609-277-3166 for a Free Consultation offering my over 25 years of experience as a New Jersey Trial Lawyer.